CodingCryptoTrading/dca-crypto-bot/README.md

 Even if you have disabled notifications, you can still get all the information by accessing the  `trades` folder that will be created once the bot is started.
 An example  of a `trades` folder is available in [trades_example](trades_example/).
 Inside you will find:

-- `log.txt` : records eveything is happing with the bot
+- `log.txt` : records everything is happening with the bot
 - `graph_COIN.png` : chart of all the purchases of a given COIN
 - `orders.json` : json file containing every filled order exactly as returned by the exchange
 - `orders.csv` : a more readable version of the above (with only the most essential information)